5 Pro Tips To Get Your Film Selected For A Film Festival

 I am sure many filmmakers write a script and think it is a genius.
 It might be that you have a fantastic foundation for your film.

 My advice is to get it read by several different people.
 Have a few friends around and have a script reading.
-Review, rewrite, and make it better.
+Then, review, rewrite, and improve it.

 This requires you to take criticism from others and be critical of yourself.

 A well-honed script is the bedrock of your film.
-Remember, you can’t make a silk purse out of a sow’s ear!
+Remember, you can’t make a silk purse from a sow’s ear!

 2. Opening Credits Are Nothing More Than Ego-Tripping, And No One Cares.